ngangwar962/machine_learning_codes/README.md

 # machine_learning_codes
-application of machine learning
+application of machine learning.

-codes are:
-1> drowsiness detection(for this require dlib library to be present with you) 2> pca(principle Dimensionality reduction) over multiple dataset 3>
+1> drowsiness detection(for this require dlib library to be present with you) 2> pca(principle Dimensionality reduction) over multiple dataset 3> Tweeter Sentimental Analysis using Gujrat election Dataset 4> face detection inside the video using dlib as well as with harcascade.